othmamo/Data_structures/README.md

 # Data_structures
-A bunch of structures in c (linked list, vector, hashtable).
+A bunch of data structures in c (linked list, vector, hashtable, shared queue).